 - The only required course for second-year students is Co-seminar (ANT 541).
 Otherwise, students generally choose courses to help them prepare for their second-year General Examination ("Generals") and for dissertation field work (e.g., a language class).

 Students take two departmentals per semester, for a total of eight departmentals during the four semesters of residency (generally their first two years).
 In addition to their two departmentals, each semester students take at least one additional course either in the Anthropology Department or elsewhere at Princeton and/or Consortium universities.
-Departmentals can be full-semester courses half-semester seminars (must take 2 to equal one course in semester) and student-initiated tutorials.
+Departmentals can be full-semester courses, half-semester seminars (must take 2 to equal one course in semester), or student-initiated tutorials.

 All students are expected to qualify in language proficiency and conduct sustained fieldwork.